Diversity, Equity, Inclusion & Belonging Report

 - Focused Chapter Support

 The DEI&B Initiative team also held a session with the Columbus chapter’s D&I Committee to hear details, examples and best practices from their team.
+The team continues to collect and share best practices and connect with chapters to provide support as needed.

 - Monthly Communication Theme